 • You have a tool to join virtual meetings (phone, laptop, etc.).

-For groups meeting from January to March 2026, priority registration will be given to students connected to one of the following educational institutions or nonprofit organizations: Scholarship A–Z, Undocumented Student Resource Center at Northern Illinois University, and Dream Center at Reedley Community College.
+Note: This round, we’re celebrating our partners who help spread the word!
+For groups meeting from April to May, priority registration will be given to students connected to one of the following educational institutions or nonprofit organizations: Aliento, Clovis Community College, Education and Leadership Foundation, Fresno City College Dream Center, Reedley Community College, Rooted, Scholarship A-Z, and Undocumented Student Resource Center at Northern Illinois University.

 Have Questions?